DrTrojanDevil/spatula/README.md

 * `parser` is a function receiving the populated template, and returning a parsed version of it.
 This is `Spatula.markdown` by default.

-###Spatula.finished(callback)

-Accepts an event handler for when the scraping is complete.

 ###Spatula.markdown(html)